samstorment/mack-blog-astro/src/_posts/11-post.md

 ### Frontmatter

-The section the surrounded by the 3 `---` (called guards) is called frontmatter.
+The section surrounded by the 3 `---` (called guards) is called frontmatter.
 This is metdata about your file that can be read and displayed on your site.

 `title`, `date`, and `author` are read from this markdown file and displayed at the top of the blog